 After the beginning of the semester, how long does it take from the time I submit my FAFSA to when I can expect to receive my first check?

-Usually 2-4 weeks depending if additional information is needed to complete your file, such as federal tax return transcripts.
+Usually 2-8 weeks depending if additional information is needed to complete your file, such as verifications and/or any appeals.

 It takes a long time because many students attending Irvine Valley College are applying for financial aid.
-Here is a rough breakdown of the steps and the approximate time frame for each: For you to receive your SAR (Student Aid Report; after you have submitted the FAFSA) and then bring the requested documents to the Financial Aid Office: 2-4 weeks.
-For the Financial Aid Office to process your paperwork and then mail an award letter: 4-6 weeks.
+Here is a rough breakdown of the steps and the approximate time frame for each: For you to receive your SAR (Student Aid Report after you have submitted the FAFSA) and then submit the requested documents to the Financial Aid Office: 2-4 weeks.
+For the Financial Aid Office to process your documents and then send an award letter: 4-6 weeks.
 For your financial aid check to be processed 2 weeks.

 I did not get a response from the U.S. Department of Education after submitting my FAFSA.
 Is there a number I can call to find out what happened?